marcusoftnet/marcusoftnet.github.io/_posts/2015-06-19-ca--minutes-on-kanban.md

 ---
 layout: post
-title: ca 15 minutes on Kanban
+title: "ca 15 minutes on Kanban"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-06-19T14:30:08.000Z
+date: 2015-06-19 14:30:08
 tags:
  - Kanban
  - Lean
  - Agile
  - Leadership
  - Indonesia
  - Salvation Army
  - Life of a consultant
 ---

 In this presentation I break it down to the day-to-day management of a project or team.
 How can we keep our focus?
 How can we improve?
 How do we even know what we are doing right now?